Caribou | Rangifer tarandus | Boreal population

 Last Examination and Change: November 2014 (No Change)

 Canadian Occurrence: YT, NT, BC, AB, SK, MB, ON, QC, NL

 Status History: The Boreal population was designated Threatened in May 2000.
 This newly-defined population is comprised of a portion of the de-activated "Western population" and all of the de-activated "Labrador-Ungava population".
-Status re-examined and confirmed in May 2002.
+Status re-examined and confirmed in May 2002 and November 2014.

 Find out more about this species on the Species at Risk Act Public Registry

 (note that by selecting this link you are leaving the COSEWIC Web site)